IAU College, Aix-en-Provence

 - Poitiers, known for its Romanesque art, and the gothic cathedral in Limoges will serve as introductions to medieval architecture while our base of Aix-en-Provence, the hometown of childhood friends Cézanne and Zola, will begin our discussion of the art and literature of the nineteenth century.

 OPTION 2 – 6 WEEKS: 2 3-CREDIT COURSES or 1 6-CREDIT COURSE – Students may choose to stay in Aix for six weeks to earn a total of 6 transfer credits.
-Students will enroll in either one 6-credit Session A course or two 3-credit courses from IAU’s Summer Session Catalog (one from Session B and one from Session C).
+Students will enroll in either one 6-credit Session A course or two 3-credit courses from IAU’s Course Catalog (one from Session B and one from Session C).
+A student who selects a course in Session A or an alternative course to HUM 301C for Session B will pay an additional fee of $660 to do so.

 The program satisfies the Beyond the Classroom or Diverse and Global Perspectives general education requirement by contract with the Faculty Director.